DevelopersSupportAR/rexom/readme.md

 5. 30+ commands
 6. supports `700+` online music websites like Spotify and Soundcloud
 7. fast discord api connection
+8. fast sqlite databases
-8. distinguished message collector to play music
+9. distinguished message collector to play music
+10. simple dashboard support any domains

 ## how to use reXom 🛠️

-Its easy to use reXom!!
+its easy to use rexom :)

 #### Requirements 📜